 Stress is a major demotivator.
 When we’re under stress, the dopamine levels in the brain can drop, and this causes us to feel unmotivated to do anything22.

-There are various reasons for stress, e.g. sudden death in the family, natural disaster, parents’ separation, moving to a new city, fighting with the best friend, etc.
+There are various reasons for stress, e.g. sudden death in the family, natural disaster, parents’ separation, parents fighting, moving to a new city, arguing with the best friend, etc.

 10. Child Maltreatment